BboyAwey/maxios/README.md

 })
 ```

-But the recommanded way to use Maxios is modulize your apis as an object model. you can create a file named `src/models/user.ts`:
+But the recommended way to use Maxios is modulize your apis as a model. you can create a file named `src/models/user.ts`:

 ```ts
 /* src/models/user.ts */